Cards put Carpenter on 10-day injured list with foot injury

 Carpenter injured his foot in the seventh inning of Monday night’s 7-0 win over the Pirates.
 He fouled a pitch off the top of his foot.

+“Just got to wear this boot for four to five days and then hopefully the swelling and inflammation goes down and I can start doing what I need to do,” Carpenter said.
+“They’re optimistic it won’t be more than a week.”

-Carpenter is the seventh Cardinals player currently on the injured list, joining notable regulars catcher Yadier Molina and outfielder Marcell Ozuna.
+Carpenter is the seventh Cardinals player currently on the injured list, joining two notable regulars, catcher Yadier Molina and outfielder Marcell Ozuna.

 Carpenter is batting .215 with 10 homers and 29 RBIs.
 His move to the injured list comes just days after rejoining the Cardinals following the All-Star break.
 He had been out since June 29 with a lower back strain.
 He was activated on July 11.